zachdoxa/zachdoxa/README.md

 # 🧠 Zach | `zachdoxa`

 Aspiring cybersecurity professional | College freshman
-Currently learning the fundamentals of networking, Python, and system security — building the skills to break into offensive security and ethical hacking.
+Currently learning the fundamentals of networking, Python, and system security — building the skills to break into offensive security, ethical hacking, and cloud security.

 ---